 About the Band

-Taylor-Made Jazz (T-M Jazz) is the latest offswing/offspring of the Ferndale Community Concert Band and a younger sibling of the already recognized M-1 Jazz Collective.
-Taylor-Made Jazz was established by Harry Taylor, Band Leader, in 2023.
+Harry-Taylor Jazz (H-T Jazz) is the latest offswing/offspring of the Ferndale Community Concert Band and a younger sibling of the already recognized M-1 Jazz Collective.
+Harry-Taylor Jazz was established by Harry Taylor, Band Leader, in 2023.
 T-M Jazz stands on the shoulders of Charlie Parker, and Dizzy Gillespie.
-In addition, Taylor-Made Jazz is building on the strong legacy of improvisation carried on through Miles Davis' Combo and Art Blakey, and the Jazz Messengers right up to the recently departed Wayne Shorter.
+In addition, H-T Jazz is building on the strong legacy of improvisation carried on through Miles Davis' Combo and Art Blakey, and the Jazz Messengers right up to the recently departed Wayne Shorter.

 Our Band Leader